beevelop/dckr/README.md

     cmd   CONTAINER   Get a container's command
     volf  CONTAINER   Get a container's volumes_from
     vols  CONTAINER   Get a container's volumes

+    images   List images with their size (requires 'sh' and 'du' command)

 DANGERZONE (don't mess with this shit... seriously):
     clean    Remove ALL exited containers and remove unused images